 Pangkalan Bun airport is accessible by daily direct flights from Jakarta, Semarang and Surabaya.
 The flight schedule is also a big concern; as it is subject to change with or without prior notice.
 It would be better not to connect international flight with the domestic flight.
 Travel insurance is also highly recommended.

 Be aware that most of these small internal flights are more likely to be delayed than on time!
 Flights do get fully booked especially during religious holidays, so allow an extra day or two for the connecting flight in/out.

 Around Pangkalan Bun

 Pangkalan Bun, the entry point to Tanjung Puting National Park, is a small town and is approximately 20 minute taxi ride from the airport.
 The Blue Kecubung Hotel is considered to be the best hotel, but is also the most expensive.
 Their restaurant is also open to the public and is a reliable place to eat.
-The nearby Hotel Tiara is cheaper and also very good, but has no restaurant.
-Close to the Blue Kecubung is a good internet and phone service.
+The other hotel like Brits and Arsela Hotel is cheaper and also very good.

 Recommended Flight schedule to and from Pangkalan bun:

 - Surabaya to Pangkalan Bun: Wings Air or Nam Air

 - Semarang to Pangkalan Bun: Wings Air or Nam Air

 - Pangkalan Bun to Surabaya: Wings Air or Nam Air

 - Pangkalanbun to Semarang: Wings Air or Nam Air